khhang/Game-of-Life/README.md

 # Game-of-Life
+- WRITTEN IN C# USING VISUAL STUDIOS 2015 -
 Contains source code for Conway's Game of Life.

 Grid class is used for drawing items on screen and also updating the graphics when window is resized.